SteeltoeOSS/Samples/CommonTasks.md

 This page contains information on basic tasks that are used throughout the Steeltoe Samples.
 Use this page to quickly get your local development environment up and running.

-Containers images produced by the Steeltoe team (all images hosted at `steeltoe.azurecr.io`) are *For local development purposes only*.
+Container images produced by the Steeltoe team (all images hosted at `steeltoe.azurecr.io`) are *for local development purposes only*.
 Images are generally very basic and formal support should not be expected.
 To see how the images are built and/or participate in improving them, visit [this repository](https://github.com/SteeltoeOSS/Dockerfiles).

 Feel free to modify these commands as needed, knowing that commands provided in this document will result in:

 * The latest available (tag-matching) image being used: `--pull=always`
 * Servers that are automatically removed when the container is stopped: `--rm`
-* An attached pseudo-TTY with STDIN kept open: `-it` [read more](https://docs.docker.com/reference/cli/docker/container/run/#tty)
+* An attached pseudo-TTY with STDIN that is kept open: `-it` [read more](https://docs.docker.com/reference/cli/docker/container/run/#tty)
 * Published ports: `-p <hostPort>:<containerPort>`
 * Named containers: `--name <name>`.
 If the command has Steeltoe-specific configuration and/or the image was built by the Steeltoe team, the name starts with 'steeltoe-'